#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 Two blocks later, she was back at her motel room.

-In middle school, she used to go to kickboxing class with another classmate in an afterschool program.
-They had a falling out with the classmate accusing Zuri for stealing her boyfriend, which Zuri had not done.
-Not wanting to let her family know she was friendless, she started hanging out on the streets, hence falling into the wrong crowd.
+In middle school, she used to go to kickboxing class with another classmate in an after-school program.
+They had a falling out after the classmate accused Zuri of stealing her boyfriend, which Zuri did not do.
+Not wanting to let her family know she was friendless, she started hanging out on the streets, which led her into the wrong crowd.

-Occasionally looking out her window, Zuri could see a little bit of the street and the large parking lot of the motel.
-No light blue Traverses.
+Occasionally, looking out her window, Zuri could see a little bit of the street and the large parking lot of the motel—no light blue Traverse.

-The noise in the hallway didn’t bother her anymore as much.
+The noise in the hallway didn’t bother her as much anymore.

 Should she let Tyler know about the stranger?
 About the Traverse?

-She sent an email about the Traverse knowing the lawyer would probably not get the email until the morning.
+She sent an email about the Traverse, knowing the lawyer would likely not receive it until the morning.

-After eating, she decided to do some adulting and took account of her current bills.
+After eating, Zuri decided to do some adulting and pay her current bills.
 She needed to get her mind away from the stranger.

-First time was luck.
+The first time was luck.
 The second time was a fluke.
-There probably would not be a third because there was no possible way she would see him again.
+There probably wouldn’t be a third, because there was no way she would see him again.

 Pushing thoughts of those delicious fingers in her nether regions, exciting her to dripping pleasure, Zuri concentrated on how she needed to be an adult.

-With the amount Tyler had promised she would be able to stay afloat but still needed a job to do once she got on her feet and situated.
-Without her mother’s contacts and all of her other contacts in her laptop at home she would basically have to find people on her own or find a job without any references at this current time.
+With the amount Tyler had promised, she would be able to stay afloat, but she still needed a job once she got on her feet and situated.
+Without her mother’s contacts and all her other contacts on her laptop at home, she would have to find people on her own or find a job without any references.

 Just getting any job seemed silly after she worked so hard to get a degree.
-It was a good thing she had her current resume in the cloud and could download it to her phone and then look on job sites for openings that represent her qualifications.
-A lot of them wanted her to have at least one year of skills but she didn’t even have an internship because she had figured her mother would help her with that
+It was a good thing she had her current resume in the cloud, could download it to her phone, and then look on job sites for openings that match her qualifications.
+A lot of them wanted her to have at least 1 year of experience, but she didn’t even have an internship because she figured her mother would help her with that.

-Looking up other jobs similar to her qualifications she started making a list of possible potential jobs she could get that was sustained her.
-Zuri wasn’t a person that gave up easily or just waited for things to happen but she had been so spoiled by her mother doing things for her, to do things on her own was very exhaustive.
+Looking up other jobs similar to her qualifications, she started making a list of possible jobs she could get that would sustain her.
+Zuri wasn’t a person who gave up easily or just waited for things to happen, but she had been so spoiled by her mother doing things for her that doing things on her own was very exhausting.

-Zuri took a long shower and decided to just go to bed early and stress about what to do tomorrow.
+Zuri took a long shower and decided to go to bed early, stressing about what to do tomorrow.

-In the middle of the night she was suddenly awakened by a really bad feeling.
-She sat up in bed and looked around but she was still alone in the room.
-There was no noise loud music in the hall, but she heard whispering on the other side of her door.
+In the middle of the night, she was suddenly awakened by a strong feeling of dread.
+She sat up in bed and looked around, but she was still alone in the room.
+There was no loud music in the hall, but she heard whispering on the other side of her door.
 Quietly, she slipped out of bed and walked to the door.
 There was a hole she could look out of that would allow her to see who was on the other side.
-She hadn’t turned on any lights so she had the cover of the darkness.
+She hadn’t turned on any lights, so she had the cover of the darkness.
 Whoever was on the other side of the door would not know she was there.
-Rising on her tiptoes she looked out the hole and tried to see who was outside of her door.
-There were two dark figures and the hallway lights were out.
-Even though she did not go out of her room after dark she knew the lights in the hallway were always on and the darkness out there seemed odd.
+Rising on her tiptoes, she looked out the hole and tried to see who was outside her door.
+There were two dark figures, and the hallway lights were out.
+Even though she did not go out of her room after dark, she knew the lights in the hallway were always on, and the darkness out there seemed odd.

-This was not to be taken lightly anymore.
+This was no longer to be taken lightly.
 Tyler was right!
 They were out to get her!
 Possibly kill her!

-Zuri’s heart raced in fear as she looked around the room for any type of weapon.
-That thought seemed silly because there were two large figures and she would only be able to hold off maybe one.
-Tucking her feet in her shoes and throwing all of her belongings in her backpack, she moved over to the only window in the room and was glad to see a fire escape.
+Zuri’s heart raced in fear as she looked around the room for any weapon.
+That thought seemed silly because there were two enormous figures, and she would only be able to hold off maybe one.
+Tucking her feet into her shoes and throwing all of her belongings into her backpack, she moved over to the only window in the room and was glad to see a fire escape.

-Quietly opening up the window she jumped out and then closed the window.
-Racing down the fire escape as fast as she could, Zuri didn’t look back because she was too scared to see if someone was chasing her, but once she hit the ground she ran full-speed down the alley and to the main street.
-She looked around frantically for where to go or if she saw a taxi.
+Quietly opening the window, Zuri jumped out and then closed it.
+Racing down the fire escape as fast as she could, Zuri didn’t look back because she was too scared to see if someone was chasing her, but once she hit the ground, she ran full speed down the alley and to the main street.
+She looked around frantically, trying to decide where to go or if she saw a taxi.

-To her Saving Grace there was a Yellow Cab coming down the street.
-Flagging the vehicle desperately she was glad the driver stopped and she jumped in just as she heard a deep voice shout across the street, “There she is!”
+To her saving grace, a Yellow Cab was coming down the street.
+Flagging the vehicle desperately, she was glad the driver stopped, and she jumped in just as she heard a deep voice shout across the street, “There she is!”

 “Go!”
 Zuri shouted at the driver.